UNFmontreal/toad/doc/toad/src/en/tasks/15-Tractographymrtrix.md

 ## Expected result(s) - Quality Assessment (QA)

-Tractographymrtrix runs determinist tractographies from
+Tractographymrtrix runs deterministic tractographies from

 - Tensor reconstruction

-Tractographymrtrix runs probabilist tractographies from
+Tractographymrtrix runs probabilistic tractographies from

 - Tensor reconstruction
 - Constrained spherical deconvolution

-It filters tractograms using SIFT algorithm.
+It filters tractograms using the SIFT algorithm.
 It creates structural connectomes from tractographies.

-Production of an image (png) from a dummy examples for the QA in order to check the results.
+Production of an image (png) from a dummy example for the QA in order to check the results.
 Production of an image (png) of the structural connectomes.

 ## References